Phenomenology (philosophy): Overview

 Phenomenology proceeds systematically, but it does not attempt to study consciousness from the perspective of clinical psychology or neurology.
 Instead, it seeks to determine the essential properties and structures of experience.
 Phenomenology is not a matter of individual introspection: a subjective account of experience, which is the topic of psychology, must be distinguished from an account of subjective experience, which is the topic of phenomenology.
 Its topic is not "mental states", but "worldly things considered in a certain way".

 Phenomenology is a direct reaction to the psychologism and physicalism of Husserl's time.
 It takes as its point of departure the question of how objectivity is possible at all when the experience of the world and its objects is thoroughly subjective.

 So far from being a form of subjectivism, phenomenologists argue that the scientific ideal of a purely objective third-person is a fantasy and falsity.
 The perspective and presuppositions of the scientist must be articulated and taken into account in the design of the experiment and the interpretation of its results.
-Inasmuch as phenomenology is able to accomplish this, it can help to improve the quality of empirical scientific research.
+In as much as phenomenology is able to accomplish this, it can help to improve the quality of empirical scientific research.

-Notwithstanding of the field's internal diversity, Shaun Gallagher and Dan Zahavi argue that the phenomenological method is composed of four basic steps: the epoché, the phenomenological reduction, the eidetic variation, and intersubjective corroboration.
+Notwithstanding of the field's internal diversity, Shaun Gallagher and Dan Zahavi argue that the phenomenological method is composed of four basic steps: